6741A/6741A-OverUnder/README.md

-# Software used in the VRC 2023-2024 game "Over Under"
+# Software Used in the VRC 2023-2024 Game "Over Under"

 ## Overview